kimslawson/flashback/README.md

 ![Flashback UI](flashback.png)

 ## Cool, but it's slow
 That's not a question.
 But you're right.
-A less naïve implementation would render all the snapshots to canvas and swap through them in memory.
+A less naïve implementation would render all the snapshots to canvas and swap through them in memory.<sup>1</sup>

 ## Great, but why doesn't it do X
 Because I made it to solve a specific need, in a short period of time.
 File an issue with your request, or, better yet, a PR with your changes.

 ## TODO
- * Make it snappy. 🫡
+ 1. Make it snappy. 🫡
- * Make resource loading robust across snapshots 🗺️
+ 2. Make resource loading robust across snapshots 🗺️
- * Support other `memento` providers besides the Internet Archive (see [RFC 7809](https://mementoweb.org/guide/rfc/)) 🧑‍💻
+ 3. Support other `memento` providers besides the Internet Archive (see [RFC 7809](https://mementoweb.org/guide/rfc/)) 🧑‍💻

 ## If you like this project
 If you think this is useful, thanks!
 I appreciate it.
 I think it's useful too.
 Please show your support by [donating to the Internet Archive](https://archive.org/donate), without which we would literally have lost decades of digital culture (and without whose shoulders this project would have nothing to stand upon).